grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 - https://docs.docker.com/engine/install/ubuntu/
 - https://docs.docker.com/engine/install/linux-postinstall/

-# Installation of Tanzu Cli
+# Installation of Tanzu CLI

-As per the Tanzu Cli [Product Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=1772,&row=0,) only Tanzu Cli **1.0.0** and **1.1.0** are supported for TKG **2.4.1**.
+As per the Tanzu CLI [Product Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=1772,&row=0,) only Tanzu CLI **1.0.0** and **1.1.0** are supported for TKG **2.4.1**.

 ![image](img/TanzuCliMatrix.png)

-If you follow the below instructions, this will install the latest Tanzu Cli (1.2.0) which may cause issues.
+If you follow the below instructions, this will install the latest Tanzu CLI (1.2.0) which may cause issues.

 ![image](img/TanzuCli-LatestVersion.png)

-To install Tanzu Cli 1.1.0 run the following commands.
+To install Tanzu CLI 1.1.0 run the following commands.

 ```
 sudo apt update